Skip to content

 Many thanks to our own Copywriting Maven for sharing with me this hysterical video.
 If you’ve ever wondered if you’re doing the right thing in sticking by your price, wonder no more:

-11 responses to “The Vendor-Client Relationship: Real World Style”
+11 thoughts on “The Vendor-Client Relationship: Real World Style”

 That is hilarious.
 Really points out the absurdity of what some people expect from writers.
 Thanks for sharing.